-Best Artifical Lure for Mahi-mahi?
+Best Artificial Lure for Mahi-mahi?

 Ballyhoo rig.
 These look absolutely nothing like a ballyhoo fish, but for whatever reason the entire industry calls them that.

-Mahi-mahi Laws in Florida
+Mahi-mahi LAWS in Florida

 In Florida, the Fish & Wildlife Conservation Commission calls this “Dolphinfish.”
 The limits are different for Mahi caught in the Gulf of Mexico and the Atlantic side.
 It is your responsibility to check the latest laws on the Official Florida Game and Fish Commission here before you fish.